 Solar for my household

 In general you can expect an average payback period of 7 years for your solar investment.
 Of course this may be less depending on your household electricity consumption and system size.
 The savings however can be enjoyed for up to twenty-five years, which is the lifetime of the panels.
-There is an upfront discount from the federal government that reduces the purchase price, but these are decreasing each year.
+There is an upfront discount from the federal government that reduces the purchase price.

 As the saying goes ‘you get what you pay for’.
 It is best not to make your investment decision based on the cheapest price.
 A quality solar systems warranty is at least twenty-five years on the panels and ten years for an inverter.

 Council supports the installation of solar across the Shire and currently generates 207 kW of electricity from renewable sources, located at Council facilities such as libraries and parks.
 Please refer to Council’s Renewable Energy Sites page.